la2050/archive/_projects/2014/expo-line-safari.md

   resources_technical: '0'
   resources_communityoutreach: '1'
   resources_research: '0'
+  Which area(s) of LA does your project benefit?:
+    - Central LA
+    - South LA
+    - Westside
+  Does your project impact Los Angeles County?: Yes (benefits a region of LA County)
   impact_metrics: "Public transportation becomes more than a \"ride\" by becoming an \"adventure\".
 The EXPO Safari is a cultural event, and will celebrate migration of birds, seasons of the year, and create a Facebook page that connects Angelenos to nature and each other.\r\n\r\nStudents in UCLA Extension Program receive a certificate that meets the education requirement to sit for licensure in the state of California."
 Which area(s) of LA does your project benefit?
 Other (elaborate): >- The Expo line originates in downtown Los Angeles, and then ends in Santa